tinymce/tinymce-docs/getting-started/using-tinymce-inline.md

 From a technical perspective, when in inline editing mode the editor does not replace the selected element with it's own iframe, but instead edits the element's content in place instead.

-## Forms-based Editing vs Inline Editing
+## Forms-based editing vs inline editing

 Most common TinyMCE integrations use the editor in its classic form-based mode.
 In this integration mode the editor usage is as a form field that is filled out to provide content.
 The editor is always visible as part of the form to be edited.